Category — KlezFiction

 7/9 Don Friedman PRAISED BE KLEZMER!

 Yiddishe Cup’s drummer, Don Friedman, is the spiritual leader of The Churchagogue in Twinsburg, Ohio.
 Donny invented the Jewish freewill offering; it isn’t free.
-Donny was the recipient of Sweden’s “Little Drummer Boy” prize ($753,000) last year and invested much of that in upgrading The Churchagogue, tick-talk1which attracts more than 2,000 worshippers on a typical shabbes morning.
+Donny was the recipient of Sweden’s “Little Drummer Boy” prize ($753,000) last year and invested much of that in upgrading The Churchagogue, which attracts more than 2,000 worshippers on a typical shabbes morning.
 Free refills on the Mogen David through “Eyn Keloheynu.”
 Donny delivers his most famous sermon tonight: “Time.
 Sometimes it passes slowly.
 Sometimes it flies by.”

 7/29 Alice Stratton OLD-SCHOOL MATH